 My current research focuses on the development of the Work-Related Quality of Life (WRQoL) scale which is a psychometric tool to measure Stress and the Quality of Working Life in employees.
 The scale has been translated in many languages and is used by organisations and researchers around the world (more information).
-I am regularly funded by organisations around the world to run large-scale WRQoL-based staff surveys and to design and implement other psychometric scales, which recently include those assessing the Wellbeing of Barristers and for National Numeracy.
+I often work with these researchers and organisations to help them run large-scale WRQoL-based staff surveys and to design and implement other psychometric scales, which recently include those assessing the Wellbeing of Barristers and for National Numeracy.

 PhD Research Supervision

-I especially welcome enquiries and applications from students wishing to study a PhD with me in the area of the Quality of Working Life.
-My research area is eligible for PhD scholarship funding through the South Coast DTP (applications open December to February each year).
+I especially welcome enquiries and applications from students wishing to study a PhD with me in the areas of staff employee surveys, the Quality of Working Life and PhD student satisfaction.
+My research areas are eligible for PhD scholarship funding through the South Coast DTP (applications open December to February each year).